marley/theyify/README.md

 Yikes.
 Not only is this awkward-sounding, but it reinforces the ~ gender binary ~ :O

-They-ify is a Chrome extension that addresses that addresses this dual issue by replacing any permutation of `he/she` with the appropriate form of `they`.
+They-ify is a Chrome extension that addresses this dual issue by replacing any permutation of `he/she` with the appropriate form of `they`.

 Using the previous example, They-ify would produce:

 `Teach a person to fish, and you feed them for their entire life.` :)

+PLEASE NOTE:  This is still a work in progress.
+There are many different grammatical cases that have yet to be explored before they-ify can accurately insert the correct form of "they."
+Stay tuned.

-_Special thanks to [@andreadean](https://github.com/andreadean) whose [chrome extension](https://chrome.google.com/webstore/detail/pool-to-poker-and-poker-t/lndkcaldfpakdjdjgdpchoohjnbaaohk) inspired this one!_
+_Special thanks to [@andreadean](https://github.com/andreadean) whose [chrome extension](https://chrome.google.com/webstore/detail/poker-to-pool-and-pool-t/lndkcaldfpakdjdjgdpchoohjnbaaohk) inspired this one!_

 ## Further Reading
 https://english.stackexchange.com/questions/192/is-it-correct-to-use-their-instead-of-his-or-her